databio/bedbase/docs/geniml/tutorials/create-consensus-peaks.md

 # How to build a new universe?

 ## Data preprocessing
-In this tutorial, you will use CLI to build different types of universes from example files, which can be downloaded from XXX.
+In this tutorial, you will use CLI of geniml package to build different types of universes from example files, which can be downloaded from XXX.
 In there you will find a compressed folder:

 ```
 consensus:
     - raw
+        test_1.bed
+        test_2.bed
+        test_3.bed
+        test_4.bed
     file_list.txt
     chrom.sizes
 ```

-In the raw folder there are example BED files used in this tutorial and file withe names of files we will analyze.
+In the raw folder there are example BED files used in this tutorial and in file_list.txt are names of files we will analyze.
 Additionally there is a file with chromosome sizes, which you will use to preprocess the data.

 To build any kind of a universe you need bigWig files with genome coverage by the analyzed collection, which can be made it using [uniwig](https://github.com/databio/uniwig/).
 First we have to combine all the analyzed files into one BED file: